apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 and maneuvering to function:

 - Apache Log4j does not support native images; [Logback](../logging/Logging-Logback.html) is used instead by default.
-- All capabilities and features that load, parse and execute [Groovy scripts](../integration/Apache-Groovy-Scripting.html), or load dynamic code constructs.
+- All capabilities and features that load, parse and execute [Apache Groovy scripts](../integration/Apache-Groovy-Scripting.html), or load dynamic code constructs.
 - Libraries and dependencies written in Groovy or other dynamic languages will be extremely challenging to support.
 - All capabilities and features that load CAS configuration properties from external sources that are backed by Spring Cloud.
 - Refresh scope and dynamically refreshing the application context is not supported with CAS native images.